iamcarlosdaniel/iamcarlosdaniel/README.md

 <br/>

-Computer Systems Engineering student with a passion for web development, especially in the backend area, and a growing interest in data analysis.
-I have experience in developing academic, personal, and third-party projects, as well as leading student communities.
-I stand out for my proactivity, continuous learning ability, and teamwork skills.

-I'm looking to apply my skills in a professional setting and connect with other web development experts, mentors, and industry leaders.
-Feel free to reach out for potential collaborations!
+Computer Systems Engineer with experience in backend software development and building scalable applications.
+I have participated in academic, practical, and professional projects, standing out in the design and implementation of architectures, process optimization, and the development of robust solutions in distributed environments.
+I am seeking opportunities in software development where I can continue to grow and contribute value through solid and scalable technological solutions.

 ## Featured projects